 How to design mobile apps for learning

 There are a number of reasons why a startup can fail.
 Mediocre content, ineffectual monetization strategy, or insufficient market research are among them.
 But it’s not just about that.
 There’s also the importance of app design in educational app development.
-The main idea is to design an e-learning app in such a way that students would be engaged, spend as much time as possible using an app, and achieve their goals.
+The main idea is to design an e-learning app so that students would be engaged, spend as much time as possible using an app, and achieve their goals.
 Great UI and UX can get you that and separate your product from the mass of other apps whose developers failed to pay sufficient attention.

 There’s a possibility that an app would end up:

 - Too complicated

 - Too time-consuming

 Let’s look at each of these possibilities and ways to avoid them using the best practices of mobile app design.